republik/plattform/README.md

 ### Special setup: develop on two hosts
 The following setup enables to start the servers (backends and republik-frontend) on one machine (A) and access it from another (B).
-This can come handy if you want to develop the backend on A and the app on B.
+This can come handy if you want to develop the backend on A and the app on B (where B can be a physical device).

+Please not that due to how "Docker for Mac" works (docker is run in a hidden VM), it's not possible to bind containers to the host's network-interface, therefor this setup only works on linux.

 #### Machine A (servers)
 1. Get the IP of your machine in the local network, use it in the next step as `LOCAL_IP`
 ```
-# linux
 ip addr

-# macOS
-ifconfig
 ```

 2. Adapt hostnames in the environment variables: